iterative/dvc.org/content/docs/tutorials/get-started/index.md

 # Get Started with DVC!

-Data Version Control is a data version control, data pipelining, and experiment management command-line tool built on top of existing engineering toolset ans practices, particularly Git.
-In this guide we will show the basic features of DVC step by step.
+DVC is a **data version control**, pipeline management, and experiment management tool that brings existing engineering toolset and practices to data science and machine learning.
+In this guide we will introduce the basic features and concepts of DVC step by step.

 ## Initialize